 What is green cloud?

-Green cloud is a buzzword that refers to the potential environmental benefits that IT services delivered over the internet can offer to individual companies and society as a whole.
+Green cloud refers to the potential environmental benefits that green IT services delivered over the internet can offer to individual companies and society as a whole.
 The term combines the words green -- meaning environmentally friendly -- and cloud, the traditional symbol for the internet and the shortened name for cloud computing.

-There is some confusion around the meaning of the term green cloud (or green cloud computing).
-In some cases, industry sources use the term to describe the environmental benefits that result from the general movement to the cloud.
-For example, the cloud consolidates data centers and better supports a remote workforce, leading to improved resource utilization and the overall reduction of emissions.
+There is some confusion around the meaning of the term green cloud (or green cloud computing, in its longer form).
+In some cases, it's used to describe the environmental benefits that result from the general movement of IT systems to the cloud.
+For example, the cloud consolidates the total number of data centers and better supports a remote workforce in some organizations, leading to lower resource utilization and the overall reduction of greenhouse gas emissions.

-However, it would be more accurate to describe these characteristics as the green -- or environmental --benefit of cloud computing, rather than green cloud.
-Even with these benefits, data center operators might make little effort to reduce their carbon footprint.
-That stance is likely to change, given the projected growth of cloud computing and increasing pressure to address the environmental impact of data centers -- trends that make development of green cloud environments more pressing.
+However, it would be more accurate to describe these characteristics as the green benefits of cloud computing, rather than a green cloud.
+Even with such general benefits, individual data center operators might make little effort to reduce their carbon footprint.
+But if so, that stance is likely to change, given the projected growth of cloud computing and increasing pressure to address the environmental impact of data centers -- trends that make development of green cloud environments more pressing.

 How does green cloud computing work?